Tag Archives: Richard Olsen-Harbich

 The VineBalance Program

-What follows is a précis of the presentation along with relevant commentary by the participants who together formed the Core Group in the certification project: Barbara Shinn, Richard Olsen-Harbich (the presenters), Jim Thompson of Martha Clara Vineyards, and Larry Perrine of Channing Daughters.
+What follows is a précis of the presentation along with relevant commentary by the participants who together form the Core Group in the certification project: Barbara Shinn, Richard Olsen-Harbich (the presenters), Jim Thompson of Martha Clara Vineyards, and Larry Perrine of Channing Daughters.
 In addition, Alice Wise, who is the Viticulturalist and Education Specialist for the Cornell Cooperative Extension of Suffolk County, at the Long Island Horticultural Research & Extension Center in Riverhead, provided some background for this article on the initial sustainable viticulture program for New York State, VineBalance:

 “In 1992, I received a grant to create a Long Island sustainable viticulture program.
 Working with a group of growers, we created a set of vineyard management guidelines that emphasized good stewardship practices.
 Established programs such as Oregon LIVE, Lodi Rules, and AEM (Agricultural Environmental Management) were very helpful to us.
 A number of individuals associated with those programs provided guidance as well.
 Our efforts drew attention from both upstate wine growers and the upstate Concord industry.
 Starting in 2006, a group from Cornell and from the industry received a series of grants to create statewide guidelines, now called VineBalance.